CorbetQ/MKDSWii/README.md

 1) insert the rom into VGMTrans

-2) Export into midi andsf2 the music you want to modify
+2) Export into midi and sf2 the music you want to modify

 3) With the midi and sf2.
 Edit your music in LMMS or other DAW